DUNE/dune-justin/docs/jobscripts.md

 ## Jobscripts

-The jobscripts supplied when creating a stage are shell scripts which the generic jobs execute on the worker nodes matched to that stage.
+The jobscripts supplied when creating a stage are shell scripts which the generic jobs execute for the user, on the worker nodes matched to that stage.

 They are started in an empty workspace directory.
 Several environment variables are made available to the scripts, all prefixed with JUSTIN_,